AlisaMitchikov/dbt-snowflake-dating-app-data-pipeline/README.md

 ## Overview
 This dbt project processes and transforms dating app data using Snowflake.
-Raw data from the **DATALAKE** schema is cleaned and structured into **DWH** tables and views for analytics within aggregated KPIs tables stored in **AGG**.
+Raw data from the **DATALAKE** schema is cleaned and structured into **DWH** schema tables and views, while aggregated KPI tables are stored in the **AGG** schema.

 ## Data Flow
 - **Source Data (DATALAKE)**: Raw data from app events, users, cities, genders, and currency rates.